odwyersoftware/django-rename-app/README.md

 # django-rename-app

-Django command to rename an app
+A Django Management Command to rename existing Django Applications.